 Quite by accident, I discovered Alister McGrath’s book, Dawkins’ God: Genes, Memes, and the Meaning of Life, as I was browsing the stacks of my university library for another title.
-Having read much of the work of Richard Dawkins, my curiosity overcame my general disdain for theological writings and I promptly added the text to the pile under my arm & checked them out with the librarian.
+Having read many of Richard Dawkins’ other works, my curiosity overcame my general disdain for theological writings and I promptly added the text to the pile under my arm & checked them out with the librarian.

 Obviously it is that we need not “posit a God explanation” as implied by Dawkins’ work that really offends McGrath as it does many other Christian apologists.
 On page 58 of his book, McGrath poses the question, “[s]uppose we concede this point; what are its implications?”
 But McGrath doesn’t appear willing to answer the question.
 No exploration of existence without a god or creator is discussed.
 And, yet, he freely criticizes Dawkins for his alleged failure to take the “logical steps to conclude” the lack of necessity for a god.
 Other readers of Dawkins “brilliant and provocative” work would disagree and find that he very logically reaches the no-god conclusion.
 McGrath, however, simply goes on to enjoy a very informative discussion about Thomas Aquinas’ secondary causality argument.